 An internationally acclaimed orthopedic trauma surgeon and best selling author was for 15 years on the faculty of the University of California, San Francisco, School of Medicine as Associate Professor and Vice Chairman of the Department of Orthopedics.
 She was also Chief of Orthopedic Surgery at San Francisco General Hospital and is recognized world-wide as an AIDS expert.
 She has been invited to lecture extensively throughout the U.S. and the world and has appeared on numerous radio and television shows including 60 Minutes, Nightline, CNN Crossfire, Oprah Winfrey, Larry King Live, The 700 Club, John Ankerberg Show, USA Radio Network, Art Bell Radio Show, Three Angels Broadcasting Network and Trinity Broadcasting Network.
 Read More

-Bradford S. Weeks, M.D. is a medical doctor whose practice welcomes people all ages suffering with all illnesses.
+Bradford S. Weeks, M.D. is a medical doctor whose practice welcomes people all ages suffering from all illnesses.
 He offers conventional, as well as complementary, medical and psychiatric care.
 Dr. Weeks’ approach is biochemical in nature.
 That means he works to correct your underlying biochemical imbalances which create your illnesses and pain, rather than to simply offer you various synthetic drugs designed to suppress your symptoms.